 Citizens may only serve on one board or commission at the same time.

 To apply for a seat on a Grand Prairie Board or Commission, download and fill out application, or call the City Secretary’s Office at 972-237-8035 and one will be mailed to you.
-Applications should be submitted by June 10, 2016, and Council will be making appointments at the Council Meetings in July 2016.
+Applications must be submitted by June 22, 2018.